ROCm/rockbuilder/README.md

     pytorch_audio
 ```

-## Project specific configuration files
+## Project Specific Configuration Files

-apps/pytorch.cfg is an example from the project configuration file.
+`apps/pytorch.cfg` is an example of a project-specific configuration file.

-Project configuration file specifies actions that RockBuilder executes for the project:
+A project configuration file defines the actions that RockBuilder executes for the project, including:

 - inut
 - checkout